-20. Prior Year Summarized Comparative Information
+19. Prior Year Summarized Comparative Information

 The financial statements include certain prior year, summarized, comparative information in total, but not by net asset class.
 Such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Museum's audited financial statements for the year ended June 30, 2019, from which the summarized information is derived.
+Accordingly, such information should be read in conjunction with the Museum's audited financial statements for the year ended June 30, 2020, from which the summarized information is derived.

-21. COVID-19 Pandemic
+20. COVID-19 Pandemic

 As a result of the spread of COVID-19 coronavirus, economic uncertainties have arisen which could negatively impact the Museum's financial condition and operating results.
-Deschutes County has experienced a decline in tourist activity which results in a reduction to potential visitors of the Museum.
-The Museum was also closed for approximately three months Starting March 2020 to June 2020 due to the COVID-19 pandemic.
-Other financial impacts could occur, though such potential impact and duration cannot be reasonably estimated at this time.
+However, the related financial impact and duration cannot be reasonably estimated at this time.

-22. Subsequent Events
+21. Subsequent Events